Tripods: How to Use Them

-- If equipment is neglected it will stop working or produce inferior pictures.
+- If the equipment is neglected it will stop working or produce inferior pictures.
 Keep a range of tools and accessories to hand for regular cleaning.

 - Tripods range in size from small tabletop models to tall studio stands.
 Be sure to get a sturdy one even though it may weigh more.

 - Remote Releases free the photographer from the camera

 Awesome Photo Tips

 Join our monthly newsletter